rawan4oud/Farm-Management-and-Marketplace-Database-System/README.md

   - Inserting, updating, and deleting crops.
   - Inserting, updating, and deleting ready-to-go products from the inventory.
 They can also view them through a bar graph.
   - Inserting, updating, and deleting livestock.
 They can also view them through a bar graph.
-  - Inserting, updating, and deleting new staff members.
+  - Inserting, updating, and deleting staff members.
   - Inserting, updating, and deleting supplies.
   - Viewing requested deliveries.
   ### Marketplace features:
   - A user can create an account or sign in into an existing account.
   - View products for sale.
   - Buy items.

-  *Changes in any of the admin and marketplace side will be reflected in the same database.*

   ## Database
   The database is a remote database and was developed using *MySQL* .